Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 15. **Style the Pet Gallery Section**
 In this step, you'll style the Pet Gallery section by using CSS Grid to create a responsive layout for the pet photo boxes.

-  - [ ] Paste the code from the `index.html` file from the entire pet gallery section tags (`<section class="pet-gallery">` all your code `</section>`).
+  - [ x] Paste the code from the `index.html` file from the entire pet gallery section tags (`<section class="pet-gallery">` all your code `</section>`).
 Ask AI to use this HTML code as a reference when building the upcoming CSS requests.
-  - [ ] You need CSS code to style the pet photo boxes in the `.pet-gallery` section.
+  - [ x] You need CSS code to style the pet photo boxes in the `.pet-gallery` section.
   I need all of the following included in the layout:
      - use CSS grid
      - The pet name (`<h3>`) should be larger and positioned at the top in each box.